-- Citizen’s Police Academy Act as liaisons between the police department and community.
-For more information about community relations, please contact Officer Mary Beth Lovett at (931) 486-2252 ext 250 or email firstname.lastname@example.org
+Citizen’s Police Academy Act as liaisons between the police department and community.
+For more information about community relations, please contact Officer Rosa at (931) 486-2252, ext 221, or email: email@example.com

-The Spring Hill Police Department is currently seeking to conduct a Citizen Police Academy.
-Should the police department adopt this program, it will be designed to offer the citizens an explanation on how the police department functions and operates on a daily basis.
+This program is designed to offer citizens an explanation on how the police department functions and operates on a daily basis.
 The academy will cover areas such as:

 - Department Organization